About Alumni Honors

-Each year, Alumni Honors will celebrate an alumna/us/x who is a leader in his/her/their field and making important contributions at a local, national, or international level through personal accomplishment, professional achievement, or humanitarian service.
+Each year, Alumni Honors celebrates an alumna/us/x who is a leader in her/his/their field and making important contributions at a local, national, or international level through personal accomplishment, professional achievement, or humanitarian service.

 We invite our entire community to nominate candidates: alumni, current students, current and past parents, and current and past faculty/staff.
 Click here to nominate at any time during the year.
 Nominations are reviewed on a rolling basis and recipients are honored at Reunion Weekend.

 Dr. Corinne Rocca ’93, Epidemiologist, Professor of Obstetrics, Gynecology and Reproductive Sciences

 Dr. Corinne Rocca ’93 is an epidemiologist whose decades-long research on access to contraception and abortion care (or lack thereof) brings rigorous scientific evidence to the improvement of reproductive health policies and programs in the US and globally.

 Corinne’s research fuels the work of reproductive rights activists and scholars studying the life impacts of women able to exercise reproductive and bodily autonomy, those who can choose whether, when and with whom to have a child, and in contrast, those who are denied those rights.
 As a visiting lecturer at universities, and cited in the media globally, Corinne contributes to these important discussions.
 Her science is used by policymakers and has been referenced to fight state-level abortion restrictions and in US Supreme Court amicus briefs.
 Corinne’s recently published scholarship includes forecasting the harms of overturning Roe v.
 Wade.